Future is Fiction Communications

 Traditionally, books are promoted to review sites where the book is offered for free to a reviewer.
 These kinds of publicity campaigns are often preferred because they have credibility.
 However, often it helps just to pay a little to spread awareness that the book even exists.
 If you are paying to put your book out there, that is marketing.

-KDP Select and to Get in Kindle Unlimited
+KDP Select to Get in Kindle Unlimited

 Kindle Unlimted is a program where readers can pay a monthly fee to have unlimited access to a huge repository of ebooks for no additional cost.
 KDP Select is the program for authors to allow their books to be available in the Kindle Unlimited library.
-After publication, you can’t do any other giveaways so long as your book is locked into this program, because Amazon is setting this up as an exclusive relationship with authors.
+After joining KDP Select, you can’t do any other giveaways so long as your book is locked into this program, because Amazon is setting this up as an exclusive relationship with authors.
 Because the ebooks are provided for free, authors are instead paid a nominal fee, around $0.0045 per page read.
 This includes those who read your book by being gifted it from a friend who uses the Kindle Owners Lending Library.

 Other benefits to the KDP Select program: